What is a decubitis

-A decubitus ulcer, also called a pressure sore or bed sore, is an open wound on your skin.
-Pressure sores often occur on the skin covering bony areas.
-The most common places for a pressure sore to appear includes your hips, back, ankles, and buttocks.
+A decubitus ulcer is also known as a pressure ulcer, pressure sore, or bedsore.
+It’s an open wound on your skin.
+Decubitis ulcers often occur on the skin covering bony areas.
+The most common places for a decubitis ulcer are your:

 - pain in the affected area